Ukrainian serviceman killed, PM decries 'war crime'

 Oleh Tyahnibok, head of the right-wing Svoboda party, also a backer of the government, called for the severing of relations and the "creation of an anti-imperialist bloc of nations".

-(Additional reporting by Mike Collett-White and Gabriela Baczynska in Simferopol and Alessandra Prentice and Natalia Zinets in Kiev; Writing by Ron Popeski; editing by David Stamp)
+(Additional reporting by Alessandra Prentice and Natalia Zinets; Writing by Ron Popeski; Editing by Mark Heinrich)